SAFETAG/SAFETAG/content/activities/office_mapping.md

   * A willing participant (auditor, staff member) who is known to the staff able to walk around and map the office.

-  * A camera (see operational security considerations)
+  * A camera (see operational security considerations below)
 considerations: >

   * Any physical notes taken on physical security should be destroyed.
 Digital